Azure/MediaEntertainment/_posts/2020-08-02-content-production.md

 * Serverless workflows that are billed on a consumption basis

 <div class="mstitlebox">
-<h3><a href="https://github.com/Azure/Avere/tree/main/src/terraform">Avere Rendering</a></h3>
+<h3><a href="https://github.com/Azure/Avere/tree/main/src/terraform">VFX and Animation Rendering with HPC Cache and Avere vFXT on Azure</a></h3>
 </div>
 <div class ="textbox">
-This solution contains Terraform Examples, Modules, and Providers for HPC Cache and Avere vFXT for Azure.
-Terraform 0.12.x is recommended.
+This solution describes burst rendering on Azure.
+The page has videos, whitepapers, and end to end examples written in Terraform.
 <br>
 <h4>(provided by Microsoft)</h4>
 </div>